Vindexus/HeresyWorld/advancedmoves.md

   - Heal for an extra 1d6
   - Don't mark off a use of the supply
   - It takes half the time
-  - You also remove a debility
+  - You remove a debility

 On a 6- choose one: